Fischerwerke

 Fischerwerke GmbH & Co.
 KG is a family-owned German multinational manufacturer, best known for its fastening products for the construction and DIY industry.
 The company also has divisions in the Automotive, Toy, and Consulting industries.
 Fischer is considered to be a typical example of a large-sized mittelstand company.
 The name of the firm is not written with a capital 'f', which is an oddity especially in a German context where all nouns are generally written with an initial capital.

 The company was founded in 1948 by Artur Fischer and enjoyed early success due to high demand for the original S-Plug, which is still in production today.
 Ownership now belongs to his son, Klaus Fischer (article in German).

 Overview and operations

 fischer operates 47 subsidiaries in 35 countries worldwide. fischer products are available in countries without a direct subsidiary through a network of importers.

-The company manufactures mostly in Germany (multiple locations), but it also operates manufacturing plants in Brazil, Argentina, China, Italy, America, Chechia and Serbia.
+The company manufactures mostly in Germany (multiple locations), but it also operates manufacturing plants in Brazil, Argentina, China, Italy, America, Czechia and Serbia.

 The company holds 2,043 patents and registered 13.83 patent applications per 1,000 employees in 2010 (national average: 0.55) which is amongst the highest in Germany.

 The majority of the company's turnover comes from the fixings industry.
 Over 15.5m fischer plugs and anchors are sold worldwide every day.